microsoft/frontend-bootcamp/step1-04/demo/README.md

-# Introduction To React Demo
+# Step 4 - Introduction To React Demo

 In our last example we saw how we could take a static HTML page and turn it into an interactive page with some buttons and their `onclick` handlers.